sunkaster/DnD_Bot/readme.md

 - **Dice Rolling**: Roll dice with complex expressions (e.g., `2d10`, `5d6+3`, `(2d10)x2`)
 - **DnD stat generators**: Generate D&D character stats using 4d6 drop lowest method or base_modifier which always results in the same total stats.
+- **Configurable Point Buy Calculator**: A point buy calculator where you can configure everything to suit your needs.
 - **Inspirational quotes**: Get a an inspirational quote

 ## Possible future features